-Thurston County government offers land conservation incentive programs listed below to owners of certain types of agricultural lands.
-Programs include:
+Thurston County government offers the land conservation incentive programs listed below:

 A land trust or qualifying organization buys property or development rights from Thurston County landowners with funds provided by Thurston County government.

 Owners of certain types of high-quality habitat or open space properties may apply to Thurston County government for a reduction of their County property taxes.